mtplr/blacomcalc/README.md

 #ANGLES
 ```

-## Get data from .mol files
+## Get data from .mol files (WIP)

-A tool to extract bond information in the way Blacomcalc reads it, is implemented: **convert-mol.py**.
+A quick tool to extract bonds information in the way Blacomcalc reads it, is implemented: just use **convert-mol.py**.

+This feature is currently work in progress, and it is reports data for Blacomcalc only for **oligomers** of
+the same molecule.
+However, it can be used for different molecules only if `#M` delimiters are put later by hand.

 You can launch it as:

-`convert-mol.py mol_file`
+`convert-mol.py file.mol number`

+Where `number` is the number of atoms of **one** molecule of the oligomer.
+Put it as e.g. 999 to not put delimiters.

-It can be interesting to convert the .xyz file in a .mol file using eg. Avogadro
+It may be useful to first convert a .xyz file in a .mol file using eg. Avogadro
 or [OpenBabel](http://openbabel.org/wiki/Main_Page) first, and then run the script.

 This way it is possible to extract useful information to build the `atoms_list` file, since it contains
-the couple of atoms for each bond and it specifies what bond (bond order) it is involved the depicted form
+the couple of atoms for each bond and it specifies what kind of bond (bond order) it is involved
 (1 = single, 2 = double, 3 = triple, 4 = aromacity).

+The script converts it in 1 = s, 2 = d, 3 = t.

+`.mol` files can present also a number 4 for bond type, i.e. _aromaticity_.
+This is not supported with convert-mol.py
+thus is needed to change them if necessary.
+A check for this in the script is present.

-The **.mol** file posseses this "turning point":
+The **.mol** file possesses this "turning point":

 ```
 ...